vmw-loginsight/webhook-shims/CONTRIBUTING.md

     "HasMoreResults":false,
     "Url":"https://10.11.12.13/s/8pgzq6",
     "EditUrl":"https://10.11.12.13/s/56monr",
-    "Info":"This is an alert for all the 'Hello World' messages", "NumHits":2
+    "Info":"This is an alert for all the Hello World messages", "NumHits":2
 }
 ```